gyglim/gm_submodular/README.md

 1. Inference: Lazy greedy maximization [Minoux.
 Optimization Techniques 1978], Cost-sensitive maximization [Leskovec et al. ACM SIGKDD 2007]
 2. Learning: Mixture learning with SGD [Lin & Bilmes.
 UAI 2012] and AdaGrad [Duchi et al. J. of MLR 2011]

+If you use this code, please cite: Gygli, Grabner & Van Gool.
+Video Summarization by Learning Submodular Mixtures of Objectives.
+CVPR 2015
 ### How do I set it up? ###

 * Requires: numpy, scipy